La Carreta Mexican Restaurant

 La Carreta Mexican Restaurant was a Mexican restaurant in Portland, Oregon.
 The menu offered traditional cuisine including burritos, chile rellenos, chimichangas, enchiladas, fajitas, flautas, quesadilla, taquitos, and tostadas.
 Established in 1990, La Carreta had a banquet hall upstairs and hosted a variety of events.
 The restaurant's colorful interior featured hanging plants, murals, flags, tiled tables, and stucco walls.

 The restaurant received a generally positive reception, especially for its margaritas and other drink options.
+La Carreta closed permanently and a food cart pod called Brooklyn Carreta opened on the site in 2025.

 Description

 La Carreta Mexican Restaurant was located at the intersection of McLoughlin and Holgate Boulevards in southeast Portland's Brooklyn neighborhood.
 Willamette Week's Martin Cizmar described the restaurant as a "mazelike Mexican roadhouse", with murals of people and prickly pears on stucco walls.
 The interior had hanging plants, some of which were decorated with small American and Mexican flags.
 There were tiled tables, chairs upholstered with traditional blankets, and booths.

 In 2013, the Portland Mercury's Ned Lannamann described La Carreta as a "funky, homey Mexican joint" serving "ample Mexican fare and dizzying margaritas".
 Lannamann continued, "It's a Portland old-school favorite, unsullied by the hands of hipsterdom."
 The second level had a private banquet hall for events.
+La Carreta operated until midnight on weekdays and 2 a.m. on weekends.
+The magazine PDX Parent described the restaurant as "spacious and colorful" and noted children could eat for free on Mondays, Tuesdays, and Wednesdays after 4 p.m.

+Menu

 The menu offered Mexican cuisine such as burritos, chile colorado, chile rellenos, chimichangas, enchiladas, fajitas (chicken or beef), tostadas, tortillas, rice and beans, and chips and salsa; meals ended with a complementary scoop of ice cream with whipped cream and chocolate syrup.
 As of 2002, the Fiesta Platter featured quesadillas with green chili and Monterey Jack cheese, flautas with shredded beef, taquitos, and "deluxe" nachos.
 The drink menu included more than 20 varieties of tequila as of 2002, when blended margaritas were available for $2 during happy hour.
 As recently as 2015, the drink menu also included margaritas, beers, and coffee cocktails.
 The La Carreta coffee blended beans with Baileys Irish Cream, Frangelico, and Kahlúa, and was topped with whipped cream and a cherry.

-La Carreta operated until midnight on weekdays and 2 a.m. on weekends.
-The magazine PDX Parent described the restaurant as "spacious and colorful" and noted children could eat for free on Mondays, Tuesdays, and Wednesdays after 4 p.m.

 History

 The site occupied by La Carreta previously housed a Waddle's Drive-In restaurant.
 La Carreta opened in 1990, according to its website.

+Novelist Peter Rock references La Carreta in The Bewildered: A Novel (2005).
+The restaurant closed permanently and a food cart pod called Brooklyn Carreta opened on the site previously occupied by La Carreta in 2025.